 In mode 1 (and in default situation) you can read out some information.
+How to do this differs depending on the model.

 Example: 7-LEDs display - Default situation

 You can read out the status of low noise operation as follows: